-- the school's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded; and - the school's IT policies, including its Acceptable Use policy, eSafety policy, WiFi policy, Remote Working policy and Bring Your Own Device policy.
+- the school's safeguarding, pastoral, or health and safety policies, including how concerns or incidents are recorded; and - the school's IT policies, including its Acceptable Use policy, eSafety policy, Mobile policy and Remote Working policy.

-Anyone who works for, or acts on behalf of the School (including staff, volunteers, governors and service providers) should also be aware of and comply with the School's Data Protection policy for staff, which can be found in the Staff Handbook section 3.
+Anyone who works for, or acts on behalf of the School (including staff, volunteers, governors and service providers) should also be aware of and comply with the School's Data Protection policy for staff, which can be found in the Staff Handbook, the section on confidentiality and disclosure of information.